 Homa’s story "A Rose for Raha" was published in 2012 in London, England, in an anthology, Still.
 A collection of short stories inspired by the award-winning photographs of Roelof Bakker, STILL was runner-up for Best Mixed Anthology in the Saboteur Awards 2013.

-A Writer-in-Residence at Joy Kogawa House, BC (2013), George Brown College (2012), R. D. Lawrence Cultural Centre (2011), and the Open Book Toronto and Ontario (2011), Homa has offered speeches and workshops on creative writing, Kurdish question, women issues, media literacy, freedom of speech, and other topics.
+A Writer-in-Residence at Joy Kogawa House, British Columbia (2013), George Brown College (2012), R. D. Lawrence Cultural Centre (2011), and the Open Book Toronto and Ontario (2011), Homa has offered speeches and facilitated workshops on creative writing, Kurdish question, women issues, media literacy, freedom of speech, and other topics.